pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 pi-top display
 =========================

-On pi-top devices with a screen, it allows to control different display settings.
+This command provides a way to control different display settings on pi-top devices with a built-in screen.

 .. code-block:: bash